Ascites (Fluid Accumulation in the Abdominal Cavity, Abdominal Dropsy) in Dogs

 Prognosis and follow-up care

-In the case of malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
+For malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
 Malignant tumors can cause serious health problems in dogs and cats. tumors or advanced liver cirrhosis, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
 It can provide information on how a disease is expected to develop. is less favorable and depends on the possibility of effective treatment.
 The animal’s quality of life should be the priority in such cases.

 Prevention

-For dogs with known heart or liver disease, close monitoring and strict adherence to the therapies prescribed by the veterinarian are crucial to minimize the risk of ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
+For dogs with known heart or liver disease, close monitoring and strict adherence to therapies prescribed by the veterinarian are crucial to minimize the risk of ascitesAscites refers to the accumulation of free fluid in the abdominal cavity, which can lead to visible abdominal distension.
 It can be caused by various diseases, including liver disease, cancer, or heart failure. development.

 Outlook on current research